PURSUE Release 01 + 02 + 03 + 04 + 05 / DECLASSIFIED / OPEN 2,197 cases · 375 records · 13 agencies · latest: Release 05, August 7, 2026

 The PURSUE Releases: Every Declassified UAP Case, Indexed

-The Presidential Unsealing and Reporting System for UAP Encounters (PURSUE) published Release 01 on May 8, 2026, Release 02 on May 22, 2026, and Release 03 on June 12, 2026, making 294 U.S. government records public — across the FBI, AARO, USAAF, USAF, NASA, the Department of State, the CIA, ODNI, the Department of Energy, and the broader Intelligence Community.
-We've extracted, dated, and located 2,116 discrete UAP cases from those files and assembled the complete index below.
+The Presidential Unsealing and Reporting System for UAP Encounters (PURSUE) published Release 01 on May 8, 2026, Release 02 on May 22, 2026, Release 03 on June 12, 2026, Release 04 on July 10, 2026, and Release 05 on August 7, 2026, making 375 U.S. government records public — across the FBI, AARO, USAAF, USAF, NASA, the Department of State, the CIA, ODNI, the Department of Energy, the Executive Office of the President, and the broader Intelligence Community.
+We've extracted, dated, and located 2,197 discrete UAP cases from those files and assembled the complete index below.

 Eight decades of records, one disclosure